atonalfreerider/OnlyLikes/README.md

  https://firefox-source-docs.mozilla.org/toolkit/components/ml/extensions.html
  https://firefox-source-docs.mozilla.org/toolkit/components/ml/extensions-api-example/README.html#trial-inference-api-extension-example

  The models are downloaded and cached on the user device.
-They require a few hundred MB of storage and will run with GPU acceleration automatically, and will defauly to quantized CPU inference, so it should run on a mobile device.
+They require a few hundred MB of storage and will run with GPU acceleration automatically, and will default to quantized CPU inference, so it should run on a mobile device.

 *Supported Sites*
 - Instagram